Welcome To My Studio!

 However, the Air Force decided not to transfer me to the band (I learned shortly thereafter the band was consolidated due to reductions in military force).
 I was totally and completely devastated.
 However, the story does not end there as I will now explain...

 Towards the end of 1989 I was in a unique situation at the church off-base where I was a choir member, cantor and occasional accompanist.
 Four weeks before Christmas the church suddenly found themselves without a music director and I was asked to assume this position temporarily until a replacement director could be found.
 However, because things worked out so well for Christmas the pastor decided to appoint me as the permanent Music Director!
 Keep in mind I was also serving in the Air Force at the same time.

 From 1991 - 1992 I was deployed to Operation Desert Storm and in 1992 was honorably discharged from the Air Force.
-Since 1989 I've been a Director of Music at various parishes in Oklahoma, North Carolina, Pennsylvania and Ohio.
-I am currently the Director of Music at St. Peter and Paul Parish in Garfield Heights, Ohio.
+Since 1989 I've been a Director of Music at various churches in Oklahoma, North Carolina, Pennsylvania and Ohio.
+I am currently the Director of Music at Our Lady of Hope Parish in Bedford, Ohio

 On May 26, 2017, I performed as a baritone soloist with the Hudson, Ohio Festival Choir at Carnegie Hall, New York City!
 Here's a review from the concert: